Clpsplug/hexagonal_map/README.md

 map.AddCell(block);
 ```

-2. Since you can't change your `Cell`s position directly, if you want cells to move
+2. Since you shouldn't change your `Cell`s position directly, if you want cells to move
 to another place, you need to remove it from the map, create new `Cell`
 with different location, and add it back to the `Field`.
 3. `Field` cannot have more than 1 cell at the same spot.
 Forcing so will